jaythegeek/laravel-worldpay/README.md

 $ composer require jaythegeek/worldpay:@dev
 ```

+If you are using Laravel 5.5 and above there is no need to add the service provider skip to publishing the vendor files :) Auto Discovery is here!

-Then add the service provider in `config/app.php`:
+Otherwise add the service provider in `config/app.php`:

 ``` bash
 Jtg\WorldPay\WorldPayServiceProvider::class,